Ghostrealm7/chat-app-websockets/README.md

 # chat-app-websockets
- A realtime chat app using websockets
+ A realtime chat app using socket.io and express.js